axelpale/yamdog/README.md

 [![npm version](https://img.shields.io/npm/v/yadog?color=green)](https://www.npmjs.com/package/yadog)
 [![license](https://img.shields.io/npm/l/yadog)](#license)

 Yet another [API](https://en.wikipedia.org/wiki/API) documentation generator for JavaScript.
 Minimal, indentation-based syntax that keeps your comments readable.
-Yadog reads your ECMAScript projects structured in [CommonJS](https://www.commonjs.org/) module format.
-From the code, it scrapes earmarked comment blocks for plain text, [Markdown](https://en.wikipedia.org/wiki/Markdown), or [YAML](https://yaml.org/).
-Then it renders them together and outputs a Markdown document.
+Yadog reads your ECMAScript projects structured in [CommonJS](https://www.commonjs.org/) or [ESM](https://nodejs.org/api/esm.html) module format.
+It follows relative require and import statements to crawl through your code.
+From the code, it scrapes earmarked comment blocks for plain text, [Markdown](https://en.wikipedia.org/wiki/Markdown), and [YAML](https://yaml.org/).
+Then it renders the blocks together and outputs a Markdown document.

 > Ya dog, I herd you like docs so we wrote docs for our docs generator so you can read docs while u generate yo docs.